easyt0re/mmrotate/README.md

 - need to change data_root or move data
 - need to change sample_per_gpu and worker_per_gpu
   - see [this page](https://github.com/Adamdad/ConsistentTeacher/issues/19) here, we will need to try
+  - CA reached 8, 8. (rfrcnn) but may not help
 - use --auto-resume flag in cmd to get true and seems to be working
   - resume not working but auto fine...